Why do we innovate?

 To potentially avert drug use, crime, and depression via new artistic mediums and routes.

-In terms of neuroscience, our current experiment (i.e., game-changing kinesthetic learning combined with music listening as opposed to learning through traditional music making and the self-reflective acoustic feedback loop) is designed to activate attentional networks in the brain while stimulating creativity in the brain – so that a user of stringless technology can form a better and more reliable memory of music.
-A non-sound generating musical platform for learning and/or kindling emotional responses via embodied cognition, furthermore, energizes the “magic synthesis” (which is also enhanced by stimulating attentional networks in the brain).
+In terms of neuroscience, our current experiment (i.e., game-changing kinesthetic learning combined with music listening as opposed to learning through traditional music making and the self-reflective acoustic feedback loop) is designed to activate attentional networks in the brain while stimulating creativity – so that a user of stringless technology can form a better and more reliable memory of music.
+A non-sound generating musical platform for learning and/or kindling emotional responses via embodied cognition, furthermore, energizes the “magic synthesis” (which is further enhanced by stimulating attention).
 Creativity can then drive an increasingly logical experiential “flow” of music through various external or derivative stimuli, e.g., live music or playback of contrasting sound recordings.

 Electronic (sound generating) stringless musical instruments have tremendous potential to enhance popular entertainment since most modern stage performances already amplify music through speakers.
 Independently generating sound via a speaker system(s), or like process, transforms the art and delivery method of music making.
 Consequently, we can design and engineer ‘stringless’ products that remove the action requirement of strings.
-Eliminating the action requirement favorably relieves physical stress (including the formation of ‘painful’ callouses), reduces temporal problems that typically inhibit music making, loosens the angular approach of the left-hand, provides a visual platform for learning, and augments the sonic capabilities of sound production.
-Thus, more challenging music is likely more reachable–no matter what the skill level–while stretching artistic gestures.
+Eliminating the action requirement favorably relieves physical stress (including the formation of ‘painful’ callouses), reduces temporal problems that typically inhibit music making, loosens the angular approach of the left-hand, provides a visual platform for learning, stretches left-hand gestures, and augments the sonic capabilities of sound production.
+Thus, more challenging music is likely more reachable–no matter what the skill level–and meta-complex compositions can be written and performed.
 Conceptual stringless electrophones already whip the “cool factor” for both the performer and the audience.
 Finally, as stated above, we expect that electronic stringless musical instruments will offer more expansive and expressive options (mostly in relation to sonic output) than strings via hardware design and mathematical algorithms/software capabilities.

 Bottom line, Stringless Technology is working to prospectively offer higher learning opportunities, higher musical experiences, and higher creative performance capabilities which intrinsically have the respective capacities to radically improve legacy systems that may accelerate the learning curve while improving the probability of student-to-professional successes, increase participation and attendance in ultra modern cultural activities, and reduce maintenance costs and other performance issues associated with strings and string construction while expanding artistic freedom and expression.
 Even still, our ultimate mission is not aimed at changing the culture, or rather, the standard performance method of the professional symphony orchestra; we do not expect our prospective shared market–in addition to the needed blue ocean market in the classical music sector–to support innovation in this particular way, except when new music is written for innovative delivery methods.